scolomar/dca/1-Installation_and_Configuration/2-Namespaces_and_cgroups.md

 * And many others...
 Please refer to the Wikipedia resource to learn more about Linux namespaces:
   * https://en.wikipedia.org/wiki/Linux_namespaces

-Containers will therefore be built using this set of available namespaces to isolate the necessary resources of the Linux Kernel.
-Besides using namespaces you can also use cgroups to isolate the resource usage such as CPU or memory inside a container.
+Therefore, containers will be built using this set of available namespaces to isolate the necessary Linux Kernel resources.
+In addition to using namespaces, you can also use control groups to isolate the usage of resources like CPU or memory within a container.

 Control groups (cgroups) is another feature of the Linux Kernel initially released in 2007.
 It allows for isolation of the resource usage of a set of processes.